 The first thing you may notice when researching ABRSM for your guitar exam information is that the ABRSM home page has no mention of guitar on it at all!

 You’ll need to scroll down about eight “page folds” (roughly when the scroll bar gets to the lower third of your screen) to get to our hidden treasure!
 Scroll past Bowed Strings, Woodwind and Brass.
 You will get to "Other Instruments".
-Guitar is there on the top right next to Singing.
+Guitar should, these days, be there along with Singing, Harpsichord and Organ.
 It doesn’t matter how you get there as long as you arrive though.
 Once you are there the first port of call is the Guitar Requirements and Information PDF.
 To find it click on any of the Grade Numbers in the Boxes next to the guitar icon.
 This will take you to that "Grade (Number)" page.
 There you will see the Key Exam Information list with the Requirements PDF at the top.

-You can also click the guitar icon and then any grade number in the row that appears next to the new guitar icon on the "GuitarExams" page.
+You can also click the Guitar icon that you just found that then takes you to the "GuitarExams" page and then click on any grade number in the row that appears next to the new guitar icon on the new page.

 1- Download it for future reference.

-2- Read through this four-page section of document.
+2- Read through this six-page section of document.
 It has some very useful information and guidance.

 3- Here is my take of some important things to keep in mind.